Chapter 742-3 Retirement

 (3) Postpone the determination pending receipt of additional information or the submission of additional facts.

-(G) Any claim granted by the board under division (J) of section 742.21 of the Revised Code and this rule shall be effective as of the date that the board made its initial determination, as referenced in paragraph (E) of this rule.
+(E) Any claim granted by the board under division (J) of section 742.21 of the Revised Code and this rule shall be effective as of the date that the board made its decision.

-(3) Upon receipt of the supporting materials, the board shall schedule a hearing on the appeal and shall give the aggrieved member reasonable notice of the date, time and place thereof in writing.
+(2) Upon receipt of the notice of appeal and supporting materials, the board shall schedule a hearing on the appeal and shall give the member reasonable notice of the date, time and place thereof in writing.
 Notwithstanding the foregoing, any hearing may be postponed or continued by the board, either upon application of the aggrieved member or on its own motion.
-The aggrieved member shall be given the opportunity to be present at the hearing, with counsel or other representation if he or she chooses.
-A tape recording of the hearing will be-made to provide the board with a record for further review.
-Such tape recording of the hearing shall be available to the aggrieved member and to-those individuals who are authorized by the member to receive such information, with such authorization in the form required by the fund.
+The member shall be given the opportunity to be present at the hearing, with counsel or other representation if he or she chooses.
+A recording of the hearing will be-made to provide the board with a record for further review.
+Such recording shall be available to the aggrieved member and to-those individuals who are authorized by the member to receive such information, with such authorization in the form required by OP&F.

-(6) The member shall be advised of the board’s action within ninety days after the board’s final determination under this paragraph and such notice shall inform the member of his/her right to:
+(5) The member shall be advised of the board's action within thirty days after the board's final determination under this paragraph and such notice shall inform the member of his/her right to:

 (b) File a mandamus action.

-(L) All notices to the member provided for in this rule shall be either delivered personally, sent by express delivery service, certified mail, or first class U.S. mail, postage prepaid and addressed to the member at the most recent address set forth in OP&F’s records, or to such other address as the disability benefit recipient shall thereafter designate by proper notice in accordance with this paragraph.
-All notices to OPF& or the board shall be addressed at its principal place of business.
+(H) All notices to the member provided for in this rule shall be either delivered personally, sent by express delivery service, certified mail, or first class U.S. mail, postage prepaid and addressed to the member at the most recent address set forth in OP&F's records, or to such other address as the member shall thereafter designate by proper notice in accordance with this paragraph.
+All notices to OP&F or the board shall be addressed at its principal place of business.

-(A) “Interim Survivor Benefit Payment” is defined as the interim monthly survivor benefit initially paid by Ohio police and fire pension fund (“OP&F”) to a surviving spouse of a member in the amount described in division (D) of section 742.37 of the Revised Code until OP&F receives the properly completed application for survivor benefits on the form approved by OP&F and required documents referenced in such application (collectively, the “Application”), subject to the terms and conditions set forth below.
+(A) "Interim Survivor Benefit Payment" is defined as the interim monthly survivor benefit initially paid by Ohio police and fire pension fund ("OP&F") to a surviving spouse of a member in the amount described in division (D) of section 742.37 of the Revised Code until OP&F receives the properly completed survivor pension application and the required documents referenced therein, subject to the terms and conditions set forth in this rule.
+The survivor pension application, last modified on October 6, 2017, can be found on OP&F's website, www.op-f.org.

 (B) Upon receipt of OP&F’s notice of the death of a member, the following will occur: